ctlewitt/tictactoe/README.md

         a) This be very processing intensive.
 Might need to precompute game outcomes for computer's move selection.)<br>

 TODO: rename "two_player.py" since it includes code for playing against computer<br>
+TODO: make first computer move in middle of board for unbeatable version
+TODO: